-"We are committed to a mentoring environment that will provide both challenge and support."
+"We are committed to a mentoring environment that will provide both challenge and support across domains."

 Back to the top